innova-foundation/kronos/README.md

 --------

 -----This list needs some updating soon...
-- Send and Receive D, BTC, ETH, and ARI in Core Mode (Multi Crypto Wallets)
+- Send and Receive INN, BTC, ETH, and USDT in Core Mode (Multi Crypto Wallets)
 - Decentralized Chat with private encrypted messaging
 - Core Mode and Advanced Mode
-- Send and Receive D
+- Send and Receive INN
 - Wallet Addresses
 - Address Balances Powered by Scripthash and ElectrumX (innova.pro)
 - View all transactions